 All areas of our site are available for public viewing and include various informative videos.
-There is also background information on our charitable work with links to our four main masonic charities.
+There is also background information on our charitable works through the Masonic Charitable Foundation.

-You can view and download a booklet in the Becoming a Mason section, which contains a fascinating insight into Freemasonry.
+You can view and download a booklet in the Becoming a Mason section, which contains a fascinating insight into Freemasonry, and also watch a video on what it means to be a freemason.
 Undergraduates, and other university members, should also view the section on the Universities Scheme.

 If you are interested in visiting Freemasons’ Hall, click below to view information on the free daily tours.
 Alternatively, if you are interested in hiring Freemasons’ Hall, click below to get in touch.